Big Three (Atlanta Braves): Post-"Big 3"

 After the 2002 season, Tom Glavine signed with the New York Mets, ending the Big Three's time together in Atlanta.
 The duo of Greg Maddux and John Smoltz was still good enough to lead the Braves to a 101–61 record and their 12th straight division title, also their 9th consecutive NL East title.
-After the Braves lost Game 1 of the NLDS 4–2 to the Chicago Cubs and with the Braves leading 3-2 after the 7th inning of Game 2, Smoltz came into Game 2 and pitch two innings of one run baseball (with a perfect 9th inning) to lead the Braves to a 5–3 win in Game 2.
+After the Braves lost Game 1 of the NLDS 4–2 to the Chicago Cubs and with the Braves leading 3-2 after the 7th inning of Game 2, Smoltz came into Game 2 and pitched two innings of one run baseball (with a perfect 9th inning) to lead the Braves to a 5–3 win in Game 2.
 After allowing two runs in the first inning of Game 3, Maddux pitched five scoreless innings, but that was not enough for the Braves as they fell to the Cubs 3–1 in Game 3.
 Smoltz took relief duties in Game 4 and after allowing two doubles to begin the bottom of the 9th inning, he got the next three batters out to seal a 6–4 win for the Braves in Game 4 and force a Game 5 back in Atlanta.
 The Braves lost Game 5 5-1 and were eliminated from the postseason.

 Following the 2003 season, Maddux returned to the Chicago Cubs, leaving Smoltz as the only player of the "Big Three" left with the Braves for the 2004 season.
 Smoltz recorded 44 saves in the 2004 season to lead the Braves to their 13th consecutive division title, also their 10th consecutive NL East title.
 After the Braves lost Game 1 of the NLDS to the Astros 9–3, Smoltz pitched three scoreless innings in relief in Game 2 to help the Braves beat the Astros 4–2.
 After the Braves lost Game 3 8–5, Smoltz pitched two scoreless innings in relief to lead the Braves to a 6–5 win over the Astros and force a Game 5 in Atlanta.
 The Braves lost Game 5 12-3 and were then eliminated in the NLDS for the third consecutive year.